Dear SaaStr: What Are Some Common Misconceptions About Venture Capitalists?

 My learnings, from sort of the inside:

-- That the VCs you know are “great guys.”
+- That the VCs you know are all “great guys.”
 Many VCs are good people.
 But they are in sales folks.
 Grin fracking is very common in VC.
 Don’t pick a VC based on who you like.
 Pick a VC based on who can help the most, and who won’t throw you under a bus.

 - That they spend most of their time in pitches.
 Managing existing investments usually takes more time than meeting new prospects.
 Most VCs that have been partners for a while really become professional board members.
 And job #1 for most VCs is raising more money from their own investors, the LPs.